KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Custom chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on *Custom* it is possible to add a *Custom* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then on *Custom Chart* it is possible to add a *Custom Chart* widget to the dashboard.

 Discovery widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~